 6. Don’t believe everything you hear.

 Taxi-drivers or ‘helpful strangers’ will tell you that the night market/attraction you’re going is closed today, and suggest somewhere else that they can take you.
 Definitely be skeptical about this.
 When in doubt, Google is your best friend!

 Also, do due research for the popular ‘attractions’, or you might get duped into paying a lot of money for offerings at Erawan Shrine, just for an example.

 7. Know what to expect when you go for massages.

 Body massages and foot reflexology massages are popular activities to do in Bangkok.
-Most massage places will prepare a set of clothes (loose clothing, like pajamas) for you to change into.
-I’d also encountered a massage shop at Khao San, where you just lie down on the mattress in your own clothes and they start the session.
+Most massage places will prepare a set of clothes (loose clothing, like pyjamas) for you to change into.
+I’d also experienced a massage shop at Khao San, where you just lie down on the mattress in your own clothes and they start the session.
 If you’re a germophobe like me, try to detach your mind from wondering how many people had their faces touch the pillow before yours….. or get ready a tissue paper ahead.